 Commands

 Complete reference for every ical command, flag, and option.
+Covers list, add, update, delete, search, export, import, and calendar management.

 Overview

-iical provides commands for managing macOS Calendar events and calendars.
+ical provides commands for managing macOS Calendar events and calendars.
 Every command that displays data supports --output (-o) with table, json, or plain formats.

 | Command | Description |